dariok/wdbplus/doc/Basic-collection-structure.md

 * `resources` contains global resources such as default XSLTs, global CSS and JavaScript. **No user changes should be made here.**
 * `rest` contains scripts for the RESTful interface.
 While it is possible for users to change these scripts, it is recommended to instead add scripts instead of changing existing ones.
 * `schema` contains schema files for global files other than `wdbmeta.xml` (currently, this is only `config.xml`).
 * `templates` contains the rump HTML files used for the templating system.
-While it is possible to change these files, most changes can better be done by using [[project specific files and setting|project-specifics]].
+While it is possible to change these files, most changes can better be done by using [[project specific layout and functions|project-specifics]].
 The standard files here may be overwritten by an update.
 * `annotation` and `doc` are not in use yet but are to be considered 'reserved' as they will be used for internal functions in upcoming releases.

 There are several subcollections where no changes are recommended: all changes may be overwritten by an update or upgrade.
-Instead, use the [[configuration options|global-configuration]] and [[project specific files|project-specifics]] to adapt functions and layout to your needs.
+Instead, use the [[configuration options|global-configuration]] and [[project specific layout and functions|project-specifics]] to adapt functions and layout to your needs.
 Should you really require a change in one of these subcollections, consider opening an issue instead so this can be changed to an option that can be set on a project or instance level.

 ## Non-default structures